victoire-dnzt/awng-tutorial-victoire-denizot/README.md

 ## Do the Django official tutorial in VS Code

 Open the `/path/to/project` folder in VS Code (menu File > Open Folder...).
+Your VS Code should already be configured with Python, Django and SQLite3 extensions according to previous instructions.

-Then open [Django's Getting Started documentation](https://docs.djangoproject.com/en/4.1/intro/) and do the seven parts of the **Writing your first Django app** tutorial.
+Then open [*Django's Getting Started documentation*](https://docs.djangoproject.com/en/4.1/intro/) and do the seven parts of the **Writing your first Django app** tutorial, which consists in coding a `mysite/polls` Django web server.

 ### Regularly save your work with Git